CodeDead/codedead.com/posts/2019/05/09/pk-finder-1.6.md

 ---
-path: "/blog/2019/05/09/pk-finder-1.6"
+path: '/blog/2019/05/09/pk-finder-1.6'
-title: "PK Finder 1.6 - Release"
+title: 'PK Finder 1.6 - Release'
-author: "CodeDead"
+author: 'CodeDead'
-date: "2019-05-09"
+date: '2019-05-09'
-abstract: "Information PK Finder 1.6 has just been released!
+abstract: 'Information PK Finder 1.6 has just been released!
 This release uses the latest and greatest version of the .NET Framework (4.8).
 Because of this, PK Finder 1.6 should work better with multiple monitors and different DPI settings!
-If you get prompted to install this..."
+If you get prompted to install this...'
-categories: "C#, News"
+categories: 'C#, News'
 ---

 ## Information

 PK Finder 1.6 has just been released!
 This release uses the latest and greatest version of the .NET Framework (4.8).
 Because of this, PK Finder 1.6 should work better with multiple monitors and different DPI settings!